 If you’re in your 30s like I am, retiring in Singapore is the stuff of nightmares.
 By the time our retirement rolls around, the old folks selling cheap hawker food and kopi will be long dead and gone.
 What will life be like then?
 And how can we hope to afford it?

-It’s important for everyone to know about CPF LIFE because that’s the default retirement plan for Singaporeans.
-In fact, it’s probably the only retirement plan most of us have.
+So it’s really important for us to understand CPF LIFE, which is the default retirement plan for Singaporeans.
+In fact, it’s probably the only retirement plan for some people.
 (Having kids and hoping they’ll be filial to you doesn’t count.)